Follow these steps to apply.

 The processing fee for you and the family members who will come to Canada with you.

 Each person must pay a separate fee.
-You can use our online fee calculator to see how much it will be.
+Check the fee list to see how much it will be.

 An officer will assess your application to see if you are eligible to apply.
 If you are not eligible to apply, we will tell you and refund your processing fee.